 Stick To Your Budget [Unlike Me!]

-For me, I’m 100% okay with $300 on a purple short suit, but for someone else that only gets dressed up for weddings and funerals that’s most likely not the best use of $300 while traveling around Asia.
+For me, I’m 100% okay with $300 on a purple short suit, but for someone else that only gets dressed up for weddings and funerals, that’s most likely not the best use of $300 while travelling around Asia.

 Best Value For Money – Final Recommendations

-For me the best value for money was not the cheapest and / or the fasted but a mix of these four:
+For me the best value for money was not the cheapest or the fastest but a mix of these four:

-- Fit – ALWAYS #1 consideration, no matter if it’s a $5 suit from Goodwill [which I’ll happily wear], or a $10,000 true bench made bespoke suit from Savile Row [which I’m yet to own!]
+- Fit: Always the #1 consideration, no matter if it’s a $5 suit from Goodwill [which I’ll happily wear], or a $10,000 true benchmade bespoke suit from Savile Row

 - Fabric selection

 From reading what must have been several hundred reviews, and personally trying out the “Top 10” in Patong, with the right game plan in hand ALL of our Top 5 Patong Custom Tailors shall get you suited and booted in the right direction with enough spare change for a cocktail or two down on Bangla Road.